Bitcoin is a decentralized network built by contributions from thousands of individuals around the world.

 11/29/2023 | Order with directions from the CMC which occurred on November 14 & 15, 2023.
 Included in the Order are directions favoring the Developer Defendants on the Preliminary Issue Trial, Pleading Amendments, Requests for Further Information, Costs, and Security. |

-Craig Wright claims that his copyright and database rights are being breached by Bitcoin developers and users.
-He is seeking injunctive relief to prevent certain developers, exchanges, intermediaries, and other users from continuing to work on Bitcoin without first obtaining a license from him.
-He also seeks “hundreds of billions of pounds” by way of damages for past infringement.
+Craig Wright claimed that his copyright and database rights were being breached by Bitcoin developers and users.
+He sought injunctive relief to prevent certain developers, exchanges, intermediaries, and other users from continuing to work on Bitcoin without first obtaining a license from him.
+He also sought “hundreds of billions of pounds” by way of damages for past infringement.

-Should the developers fail to defend this claim vigorously, or should Mr. Wright otherwise be successful, it would, in the eyes of the law, allow Craig Wright ultimate control over the Bitcoin network as we know it.
-He would be permitted to decide who uses the Bitcoin network, the terms of use for the Bitcoin network, and could also control the client software for interacting with the blockchain.
+Had the developers failed to defend this claim vigorously, or had Craig Wright otherwise been successful, it would, in the eyes of the law, have allowed Craig Wright ultimate control over the Bitcoin network as we know it.
+He would have be permitted to decide who uses the Bitcoin network, the terms of use for the Bitcoin network, and also control the client software for interacting with the blockchain.

-The simple fact that Wright’s personal claims are being brought against developers of an open source project like Bitcoin Core is likely to have an immediate and serious dampening effect on the willingness of talented software developers to participate in these projects.
-This is why it is critical to provide them adequate legal support to mount a strong defense.
+The simple fact that Wright’s personal claims were being brought against developers of an open source project like Bitcoin Core had an immediate and serious dampening effect on the willingness of talented software developers to participate in these projects.
+This is why we provided them legal support to mount a strong defense and as a result of which, they ultimately prevailed.

 3/22/2022 | Craig Wright and Wright International issue a “Letter Before Action” announcing their intention to take legal action against certain entities and Bitcoin developers. |